Nebraska Zephyr: Equipment

 The twin Nebraska Zephyr trainsets were built in 1936 by the Budd Company as the second pair of Twin Zephyrs, built for service between Chicago and Minneapolis-St. Paul, both of which had cars named for classical deities.
 One trainset was known as the "Train of the Goddesses" and its cars were named Venus, Vesta, Minerva, Psyche, Ceres, Diana, and Juno.
 The other trainset was known as the "Train of the Gods" and its cars were named Apollo, Mars, Neptune, Cupid, Vulcan, Mercury, and Jupiter.
 Each consist included the following cars: cocktail lounge, two 60-seat coaches, a coach-dinette, dining car, a parlor car, and a parlor-observation car.
 Early typical motive power for these trains was provided by a pair of shovel-nose diesels named Pegasus (CB&Q #9904) and Zephyrus (CB&Q 9905).

-In their original configuration the two parlor cars, Diana and Mercury, had 19 seats and a private drawing room.
-In 1942, prior to the sets entering service as the Nebraska Zephyr, 42 standard seats replaced the parlor seats.
+In their original configuration, the two parlor cars, Diana and Mercury, had 19 seats and a private drawing room.
+In 1942, before the sets entered service as the Nebraska Zephyr, the railroad replaced the parlor seats with 42 standard seats.
 The Burlington added two new baggage cars, the Argo and Olympus, to the trains in February 1948.
-Finally, cost-cutting in the 1960s led to several changes in the food service arrangements on the trains.
-In 1963, the Burlington removed the cocktail lounges from the Venus and Apollo, replacing them with 42 coach seats.
-In 1966, the dining cars Ceres and Vulcan were rebuilt as "cafeteria cars" featuring vending machines.

-The Burlington withdrew the sets from service in February 1968, using other cars for the Nebraska Zephyr.
+The 1960s brought several changes to cut costs.
+In 1963, the Burlington replaced the cocktail lounges in the Venus and Apollo, with 42 coach seats apiece.
+In 1966, the dining cars Ceres and Vulcan were rebuilt as "cafeteria cars" with vending machines.
+The Burlington withdrew the trainsets from service in February 1968, and began using other cars for the Nebraska Zephyr.

 The "Train of the Goddesses" arrived at the Illinois Railway Museum on September 21, 1968; it is still operated on short runs on the museum's substantial trackage, providing train enthusiasts and tourists with an experience reminiscent of the heyday of the Burlington's Zephyr service.

 In 1977, Burlington refurbished the "Train of the Gods" and sold it to Saudi Arabia for use on the Dammam–Riyadh line of the Saudi Railways Organization, where it operated into the 21st century.